by Dr. Lawrence Wilson

-Surgeries that are necessary include emergencies such as broken bones and other results of accidents, and hemorrhoid surgery if the problem is severe and not responding to a nutritional balancing program.
-Clearing out hemorrhoids will allow one to do coffee enemas on a nutritional balancing program, and this is a great benefit of this type of surgery for some people.
+Surgeries that are necessary include emergencies such as broken bones and other results of accidents, and hemorrhoid surgery if the problem is severe and not responding to a development program.
+Clearing out hemorrhoids will allow one to do coffee enemas on a development program, and this is a great benefit of this type of surgery for some people.

-A complete nutritional balancing program will help anyone to completely avoid many types of surgery.
+A complete development program will help anyone to completely avoid many types of surgery.
 This, of course, is the best way to reduce surgical risks.

 If surgery is needed, fewer complications will tend to occur.
 This is because the body will be much better nourished.
 If a complication occurs, such as bleeding or infection, it will tend to be less severe and handled more easily.
 Surgical recovery will also tend to be faster and less eventful.